The Highway Code gives examples of the most common signs in normal use. Signs fall into certain groups:

 - information signs - mostly rectangular.

-Reporting problems with or requesting new road or direction signs
+- request new road or direction signs